jonnymoore12/facebank_report/report.md

 #### Who Invited You?
 And what of 'George Clooney'?
 For uninvited guests, should facebank simply default to the 'best available match' or could we program in the ability to confidently distinguish between 'known' and 'unknown' faces?

-By analysing the Euclidean distances between a captured face and each known face (essentially the mathematically perceived resemblances between the two), specifically looking at the distances to the best few matches, we noticed that the distance from, say Keerthana face, as captured by the webcam to the stored headshot of Keerthana is not only the smallest, but, furthermore stands out from the crowd, so to speak (as you might expect).
+By analysing the Euclidean distances between a captured face and each known face (essentially the mathematically perceived resemblances between the two), specifically looking at the distances to the best few matches, we noticed that the distance from, say Keerthana's face, as captured by the webcam to the stored headshot of Keerthana is not only the smallest, but, furthermore really stands out from the crowd, so to speak (as you might expect).

 <img width="709" alt="screen shot 2017-06-16 at 15 32 36" src="https://user-images.githubusercontent.com/18581870/27231746-820a23be-52ab-11e7-9775-843d1016ccd2.png">